 - Car capacity: 44 seats + 140 standing (at 4 / m2)

 - Quantity: 30 cars

 - Train configuration is Motor / Driving + Motor + Motor Driving

 Unveiling of a light metro trainset build by CSR Zhuzhou was done in August 2012.
-These trainsets were odered by Imzir Metro in October 2009.
+These trainsets were ordered by Izmir Metro in October 2009.
 The order includes for 8 four-car trainsets for use on an 8 km extension of its 11·6 km line.
-Technically similar to Izmir's existing Adtranz fleet, the 80 km/h air-conditioned trains have a 2650 mm wide welded aluminium bodyshell, can negotiate curves down to 30 m radius, and are fitted with magnetic track brakes.
+Technically similar to Izmir's existing Adtranz fleet, the 80 km/h air-conditioned trains have a 2650 mm wide welded aluminum bodyshell, can negotiate curves down to 30 m radius, and are fitted with magnetic track brakes.
 Delivery is scheduled for October 2012.